MatthewTan420/IP_Illusionary/README.md

 <p> HTML: Was used to connect the bridge between CSS and Javascript.
 Is what the viewer sees when they open a website.</p>
 <p>CSS: Used to make the website more aesthetically pleasing.</p>
 <p>JavaScript: Was used to make some features within the website functionable.
 Acts as the skeleton of the website.</p>
+<p>Restdb.io: Was used to store users' credentials such as password and username.</p>
+<p>jQuery: Was used to take user credentials from the html.</p>

 <h3>Testing:<h3>
 <h5>Sign-Up Page:<h5>
 <p>1) User can add credentials</p>